 We love deeply complicated projects that take the intimate knowledge of a domain expert and make it accessible to a much wider audience.
-Over the past eight years, we’ve worked with large corporations, smaller non-profits, government agencies, and nearby universities.
+Since 2010, we’ve worked with large corporations, smaller non-profits, government agencies, and nearby universities.
 We do projects about issues we care about, like gender equality, development, education, public health, and public transportation.
 We build tools for scientists and help them address issues like Ebola, Lassa fever, and malaria.

 We geek out about music, pitch, color perception, and the digits of pi and tau.
 Our side projects feed our curiosities, occasionally putting our obsessions on public display.
 Even though we work in code and most of our projects are interactive, our traditional design training means we still really love print.
 We also use it as a means to support causes we think are important.